How Often Should You Get a Haircut?

 💇♂️ If You Color or Chemically Treat Your Hair

 Aim for every 6–8 weeks to snip away damaged ends before they worsen.
-Pair your cuts with deep conditioning treatments for maximum resilience.
+When the ends are compromised, they absorb more product and moisture inconsistently, which can make your color look dull or uneven.
+Pair your cuts with deep conditioning treatments or protein masks to increase resilience and keep your color vibrant.

 💇♀️ If You’re Low-Maintenance or Prefer a “Lived-In” Look

-If you love shaggy layers, beachy waves, or a relaxed vibe, you can stretch it to every 10–14 weeks.
+If you love shaggy layers, beachy waves, or a relaxed vibe, you have more flexibility.
+You can stretch your appointments to every 10–14 weeks.

 🚩 Signs It’s Time for a Trim (Even If It’s “Too Soon”)

-Don’t wait for a calendar reminder—listen to your hair.
-Book a cut if you notice:
+Do not wait for a calendar reminder.
+Listen to your hair and your daily experience.
+Book a cut immediately if you notice:

 💡 Pro Tips for Maximizing Time Between Cuts

-• Use a silk pillowcase to reduce friction and breakage
+- Use a silk or satin pillowcase to reduce friction and breakage while you sleep.

-• Invest in quality haircare—sulfate-free shampoos, leave-in conditioners, and heat protectants extend the life of your cut
+- Invest in high quality haircare.
+Using sulfate free shampoos, leave in conditioners, and professional grade heat protectants extends the life of your cut by keeping the cuticle sealed.

-A haircut isn’t just about style—it’s self-care.
-Regular trims keep your hair strong, vibrant, and easier to manage.
-Whether you’re rocking a buzz cut or waist-length waves, finding your ideal trim schedule means healthier hair and fewer bad hair days.
+A haircut is not just about style, it is a form of self care.
+Regular trims keep your hair strong, vibrant, and easier to manage, which reduces the stress of your morning routine.
+Whether you are rocking a buzz cut or waist length waves, finding your ideal trim schedule means healthier hair and fewer bad hair days.

 So, how often should you get a haircut?